High Oil Pressure – Main Causes and Treatment

 Head to a gas station and fill the tank, of course.
 But what about your oil pressure gauge?
 Do you remember the last time you looked at it?
 Did you even know you have one?

 The oil pressure gauge should read between 25 to 65 PSI while the engine is running.
-Should it start creeping higher (think 80+ PSI), then you’ve got yourself a problem with high oil pressure.
-When this happens, it disrupts the ability of your engine to function correctly.
+Should it start climbing higher (think 80+ PSI), then you’ve got yourself a problem with excessive oil pressure.
+When this happens, it disrupts the ability of your engine to function properly.

 What causes high oil pressure?
 The main culprits include: